Mariners vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won 54.5% of the games this season when they were favored on the moneyline (12-10).
+- The Mariners have won 12 of the 23 games they were the moneyline favorite this season (52.2%).

-- Seattle has a 7-3 record (winning 70% of its games) when it has played as moneyline favorites of -155 or shorter.
+- Seattle has a record of 7-3 when playing as moneyline favorites with odds of -160 or shorter (70% winning percentage).

-- The Mariners have an implied moneyline win probability of 60.8% in this contest.
+- The implied moneyline probablility for this matchup gives the Mariners a 61.5% chance to win.

-- Seattle has combined with opponents to go over the total 17 times this season for a 17-16-1 record against the over/under.
+- Seattle has had an over/under set by oddsmakers 35 times, and have combined with opponents to go over the total in 17 of those games (17-17-1).

+- The Mariners have a 1-2-0 record against the spread this season (covering just 33.3% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.